Table of Contents[Hide][Show]

 Who doesn’t remember trying to fill up your Trivial Pursuit pie?
 I have fond memories of playing Trivial Pursuit with my grandparents which I’m sure kicked off my Jeopardy addiction.
 Make those memories with your kids while testing your ability to retain information.
 The original version of the game is best for teens and adults and features more than 2,400 questions in the following categories: Geography, Entertainment, History, Art and Literature, Science and Nature, and Sports and Leisure.
 You’ll need knowledge in all categories to win.

 Have you seen every episode of Friends?
 Do your teens watch the reruns?
 This Trivial Pursuit version for ages 12 and up will test your Friends knowledge from the obvious to the obscure.
 This edition does not come with a game board or individual pies.
-You can utilize the board from an existing game or do a modified play with the included die.
+You can use the board from an existing game or do a modified play with the included die.

 Family Board Games for the Under 8 Crowd

-Perfect for kiddos three and up, this Hasbro classic doesn’t involve reading.
+Perfect for kiddos 3 and up, this Hasbro classic doesn’t involve reading.
 Spin the spinner, move up ladders and down chutes until someone reaches the top to win.
 There are 100 numbered squares on the board to practice counting.

 This childhood Hasbro game is great for practicing colors and counting.
-Perfect for ages three and up.
+Perfect for ages 3 and up.
 Up to four players can join the game.
 Numerous versions of Candy Land exist including Retro 1967 Candy Land and Candy Land Disney Princess.

 This game for four players is a fun one for toddlers.
 You take turns spinning to see which piece of jewelry you’ll be putting on.
 Once you have two earrings, a necklace, a bracelet, a ring and the tiara you’ll shout “I’m a pretty, pretty princess!” to win.